OpenPrinting/openprinting.github.io/_posts/2022-05-10-OpenPrinting News - May 2022.md

 As in the other years we have loked for possible contributors already several months ago.
 We have let them done some exercises to learn about OpenPrinting, CUPS, cups-filters, driverless printing, ... let them also work on issue reports, mainly for cups-filters.
 Finally, they all have submitted proposals for GSoC projects.

+## OpenPrinting Snaps and the Ubuntu Indaba with Mark Shuttleworth
+About the [Ubuntu Desktop Team Indaba with Mark Shuttleworth](https://www.youtube.com/watch?v=Owwtcx6QJVo) I commented on the [OMGUbuntu article about the Indaba](http://disq.us/p/2oj9twd) that Mark did not mention that with Snap you can also package **system-daemons** and I made [heavily use of it](https://snapcraft.io/search?q=OpenPrinting) and with the Printer Applications one can distribute distro-independent hardware driver packages.
+On that I got an **up-vote from Alan Pope**, former Canonical employee who wants to move us to all-Flatpak!!

+On a Canonical-internal platform I commented the same and got a thumbs-up from Mark.

+And thanks, Heather Ellsworth and Monica Ayhens-Madon for this great Indaba!

 ## CUPS Snap and snapd printing interface
 **[CUPS Snap](https://github.com/OpenPrinting/cups-snap) in the [Snap Store](https://snapcraft.io/cups)**